 While the pan is heating up, make the crepe batter by whisking the 30 g all-purpose flour, 60 ml dashi stock, 1 pinch white sugar and 1 dash mirin in a small jug until smooth.

 Briefly lift the pan off the heat and pour 3/4 of the mixture into the center of the pan.
-Spread it out thin using the back of a spoon, then place the pan down and sprinkle 1 tbsp bonito flakes (katsuobushi) over the wet batter.
+Spread it out thin using the back of a spoon, then place the pan back down and sprinkle 1 tbsp bonito flakes (katsuobushi) over the wet batter.

 Crack 1 egg into a separate bowl with 1 pinch salt and whisk until the yolk and white are combined.